Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/scripts/README.md

 Each data instance consists of 1000 integers representing feature values, followed by *X* one-hot encoded values indicating the class label (e.g., goodware, ransomware), ensuring a structured and interpretable dataset.

 To preserve the integrity of the dataset, each line must contain exactly 1000 feature values followed by *X* one-hot encoded class indicators.
-A validation script, available on the GitHub repository, verifies the adherence to this format, preventing errors due to malformed input data.